Financial Aid for International Students

 Since international students are not eligible for federal and state funded financial aid options, all international students are required to show proof of funding for a minimum of one year with the expectation that students will continue to have access to that funding throughout their education.
 In some cases, there are unexpected changes in a student's financial situation that require a student to seek external support to continue their studies.
 Below are a list of resources available through the Berkeley International Office and other sources that can help international students with unexpected financial challenges supplement their resources and complete their degree programs.

-Tuition awards are paid directly toward required registration fees and do not need to be re-paid.
 Berkeley International Office uses the Bspace Quiz and Survey tool to collect financial aid information and instructions for gaining access to the Bspace financial aid site will be announced in Friday News during the application period.
-Types of financial aid:
+Application period typically occurs at the beginning of each Fall & Spring semester.
+The next application period will begin on January 15 and end on February 15, 2014.

-To be eligible for financial support, international students must:
+To be eligible for financial support from BIO, international students must:

 - demonstrate financial need